yoshuawuyts/knowledge/english.md

 > If one person tells you you have a tail, ignore them; if a hundred people tell you that, look behind you

+### eating a five course meal when all you wanted was a salad
+> overcomplicating things

 ## Unicode mappings
 ```txt
 … /u2026